ppone/docs/dev/customizing-templates.md

 After saving any changes you can download a PDF preview by clicking the **Preview** button near the top right of the page.
 You can also see the generated HTML on a live invoice that has your customizations applied by opening the client view and appending `/html` to the URL, i.e. `https://dundermifflin.invoiced.com/invoices/IZmXbVOPyvfD3GPBmyd6FwXX/html`.

+## Resetting a Template

+If you want to reset any of the specific templates to the default then simply delete all of the text for that template and click **Save**.
+This will revert that template back to the default value.

 ## Variable Reference

 These variables can be used in the Mustache templates.